 Why do pepper plant stems turn black?
 It's a common question among gardeners since the plants are so common.
-Peppers (Capsicum spp.) are the second most popular vegetables, after tomatoes, that people grow in their vegetable gardens.
+Annual peppers (Capsicum spp.) are the second most popular vegetables, after tomatoes, that people grow in their vegetable gardens.
 Peppers are easy to raise and they produce a lot of fruit.
 They're also not bothered by many insect pests.
 However, they are susceptible to some diseases that can cause their stems to turn black.

 Pepper plants can have a black stem due to a variety of diseases, including phytophthora, sclerotinia, southern blight and fusarium.